GilberK25/N-Sharp/Documentation/Keywords/Primitives/enum.md

 }
 ```

 Enums also have an optional generic parameter.
 Any type you enter will become the type you assign options to.
 For example, if your object is an `enum<string>`, values such as `"value"` will be entered instead of numbers.
+If a generic parameter is not given, it defaults to the smallest integer type which encapsulates all the values.

 If your type parameter is an [`IIncrementable`](../../../Libraries/System/IIncremental.ns), including a value is optional, as the enum will automatically assign a value incremented by 1 from the previous value.
 The first value is set to `IIncrementable.Default`.
 If the type is not an `IIncrementable`, you must supply a constant value to each option.